-spicy jollof rice on a serve plater with two bay leaves on top.
+Spicy jollof rice on a serve plater with two bay leaves on top.

-West African Jollof Rice Recipe
+Why You’ll Love This African Rice Recipe

 Overhead shot of Nigerian Jollof rice on a serving platter with bay leaves on top.